wdporter/i-am-that-vuepress/12-the-person-is-not-reality/readme.md

 **Q:**&ensp;What happened?
 What was the change?

 **M:**&ensp;Pleasure and pain lost their sway over me.
 I was free from desire and fear.
 I found myself full, needing nothing.
 I saw that in the ocean of pure awareness, on the surface of the universal consciousness, the numberless waves of the phenomenal worlds arise and subside beginninglessly and endlessly.
 As consciousness, they are all me.
 As events, they are all mine.
 There is a mysterious power that looks after them.
 That power is awareness, Self, Life, God, whatever name you give it.
 It is the foundation, the ultimate support of all that is, just like gold is the basis for all gold jewelry.
 And it is so intimately ours!
 Abstract the name and shape from the jewelry and the gold becomes obvious.
-Be free of name and form and of the desires and fears they create, then what remains?
+Be free of name and form and of the desires and fears they creäte, then what remains?

 **Q:**&ensp;Nothingness.